 Do you like to watch videos to learn a language?
 If yes, did you encounter any difficulty?

-A representative of FluentU reached out to me to introduce their language learning website which utilize the method of watching videos to learn languages.
+FluentU reached out to me to introduce their language learning website which utilizes the method of watching videos to learn languages.
 I like the idea very much.
 FluentU Chinese has been well received as you can see in their News page and they are now launching FluentU Spanish, French, and English.

 There is an abundant of videos that learners can watch and at the same time, learners can also enrich their vocabulary and learn how to use the words in other sentences.